-- 4.9.1 All areas not forming part of the site (including site compound) are out of bounds to the contractor and their sub-contractors for the purposes of undertaking work, unless given express permission by the contract administrator.
-Use of any areas away from the main site (e.g. for the storage of materials or plant) must be with the permission of the contract administrator. - 4.9.2 Workers are welcome to make use of any of the public facilities in the park, but will be expected to show a high level of conduct at all times.
+- 4.9.1 All areas not forming part of the site (including site compound) are out of bounds to the contractor and their sub-contractors for the purposes of undertaking work, unless given express permission by the Town Clerk.
+Use of any areas away from the main site (e.g. for the storage of materials or plant) must be with the permission of the Town Clerk. - 4.9.2 Workers are welcome to make use of any of the public facilities in the gardens but will be expected to show a high level of conduct at all times.